davidferlay/42-tiling-manager-setup/README.md

 ## Default terminal (Super+Return)

-You can change the terminal used as default with:
+You can change the terminal used by default with:
 ```bash
 gsettings set org.gnome.desktop.default-applications.terminal exec '/usr/bin/gnome-terminal'
 ```